Antonín Holý: Scientific career

-Born in Prague, Czechoslovakia, Antonín Holý studied organic chemistry from 1954 to 1959 at the Faculty of Science of Charles University in Prague.
-From 1960 he trained at the Institute of Organic Chemistry and Biochemistry (IOCB) of the Czechoslovak Academy of Sciences in Prague and had been a researcher there since 1963.
-He became the institute's lead scientist in 1967, and from 1983 headed its working group for nucleic acids.
-In 1987 he became chief of the Department of Nucleic Acid Chemistry and from 1994 to 2002 he was head of the IOCB.
+Born in Prague, Czechoslovakia, Antonín Holý studied organic chemistry from 1954 to 1959 at the Faculty of Mathematics and Physics of Charles University in Prague.
+From 1960 he joined the Institute of Organic Chemistry and Biochemistry (IOCB) of the Czechoslovak Academy of Sciences in Prague and had been a researcher there since 1963.
+He became the institute's lead scientist in 1967, and from 1983 headed its nucleic acids chemistry group.
+In 1987 he became head of the Bioorganic Chemistry Department and from 1994 to 2002 he was head of the IOCB.

 Since 1976 he had collaborated on the development of new antiretroviral drugs with Erik De Clercq of the Rega Institute for Medical Research at the Catholic University of Leuven, Belgium.